-Natalie McCool will release ‘Coming of Age’ on 11th June 2026, and I am saying this early: I love this single.
+Natalie McCool has released ‘Coming of Age’, and I am saying this plainly: I love this single.
 Featuring Trans Voices and taken from Natalie’s upcoming album, it turns growing up into something bright, messy, funny and worth singing about at full volume.

 No Deadline For Becoming Yourself

+Additional production and mixing comes from Andy Hall Hall, while strings from the Liverpool Philharmonic Orchestra add extra lift.
 Natalie McCool builds ‘Coming of Age’ around an idea that feels simple until it lands: nobody has to have life sorted by a certain age.
-The lyric moves from first love and teenage nights to the strange relief of getting older and feeling less frightened by your own reflection.

 More on Natalie McCool

-That is where the song gets its spark.
+The lyric moves from first love and teenage nights to the strange relief of getting older and feeling less frightened by your own reflection.
 It does not frame adulthood as a finish line.
 Instead, it treats every bad choice, heartbreak, late lesson and half-won piece of confidence as part of the same story.

 Trans Voices make that message feel communal.
 Their harmonies give the chorus a bigger sense of release, as if the song has opened the door and let a whole room join in.
 It suits the sentiment perfectly: self-acceptance sounds better when nobody has to sing it alone.